-The curriculum for the Lankenau Medical Center Hematology/Medical Oncology Fellowship is designed to provide fellows with the opportunity to treat a wide range of patients and illnesses, as well as to pursue scientific and academic knowledge and achievement.
+- The curriculum for the Lankenau Medical Center Hematology/Medical Oncology Fellowship is designed to provide trainees with the experience of treating a wide range of patients and illnesses, as well as pursuing scientific and academic knowledge and achievement.
 By stressing teamwork and cooperation between multiple medical disciplines, the program provides fellows the skills to work in the modern health care environment.

 While Lankenau Medical Center serves as the primary training site for the Hematology Oncology Fellowship, fellows will also complete several core rotations at academic affiliate Thomas Jefferson University (TJU).